THE SOCIETY OF AUTOMOTIVE HISTORIANS

 Possible subjects include but are not limited to historical aspects of automobile companies and their leaders, regulation of the auto industry, financial and economic aspects of the industry, the social effects of the automobile, highway development, environmental matters, and automotive marketing, design, engineering and safety.

 A cover letter should be included stating the student’s address, school, program, advisor, and stage in studies.
 The student should indicate how the paper submitted will relate to his or her professional future.
-2015 Submissions must be e-mail dated by (to be advised).
+2015 Submissions must be e-mail dated by June 15, 2015.
 All papers submitted will be acknowledged.

 Upon recommendation of the judges, the winning paper will considered for publication in the Society’s Automotive History Review.
 The award consists of a plaque and a cash prize of $500.00.